emericg/toolBLEx/README.md

 - device scanner (BLE and classic)
 - device advertisement and service explorer (BLE)
 - export device info: advertisement packets, services and characteristics (with or without walues)
+- frequency analyzer (ONLY if you have an Ubertooth One)

 ## Screenshots